-Table 8 also provides suggestive evidence (though not statistically significant at conventional levels) of some substitution away, on average, from education loans provided by the implementing MFI towards the sanitation loan in the treated GPs.
-Interestingly, education loans have the same interest rate as the sanitation loan, ruling out that the substitution is driven by this factor.31 The lack of statistical significance comes from the fact that this substitution is concentrated among a sub-group of households: Augsburg et al. [2019] show clear evidence of such substitution among households who were ineligible for the subsidy from SBM.
+Not only did households remain overall credit constrained, Table 8 also provides suggestive evidence (though not statistically significant at conventional levels) of some substitution away, on average, from education loans towards the sanitation loan in the treated GPs.42 The lack of statistical significance comes from the fact that this substitution is concentrated among a sub-group of households - households ineligible for a subsidy from the SBM program as shown by Augsburg et al. [2019].